isabelc/lightweight-contact-form/readme.txt

 **Install and Activate**

-1. Log in to your WordPress dashboard.
+1. Install and activate the plugin in your WordPress dashboard by going to Plugins –> Add New.
-2. Go to "Plugins -> Add New".
-3. Click "Upload Plugin".
+2. Search for "Lightweight Contact Form" to find the plugin.
+3. When you see "Lightweight Contact Form," click "Install Now" to install the plugin.
-4. Click "Browse” to locate the plugin `.zip` file on your computer.
+4. Click "Activate" to activate the plugin.
-5. Click "Install Now".
-6. Click "Activate Plugin".

 **Quick Setup**